3.1

 What is cumulative versus discrete performance?

-Cumulative performance and discrete performance are two different ways of measuring the return on an investment over a given period of time.
+Cumulative and discrete performance are two different ways of measuring the return on an investment over a given period.

-Cumulative performance measures the total return on an investment over a given period of time, including both the appreciation in the value of the investment and any income or dividends that have been received.
+Cumulative performance measures the total return on an investment over a given period, including both the appreciation in the value of the investment and any income or dividends that have been received.
 This is often expressed as a percentage or dollar amount.

-Discrete performance, on the other hand, measures the return on an investment over a specific time period, such as a month or a year.
-This may include the appreciation in the value of the investment as well as any income or dividends received during that specific time period.
+Discrete performance, on the other hand, measures the return on an investment over a specific period, such as a month or a year.
+This may include the appreciation in the value of the investment and any income or dividends received during that specific period.

-Both cumulative performance and discrete performance can be useful for evaluating the performance of an investment.
-Cumulative performance can provide a long-term perspective on the performance of an investment, while discrete performance can help to identify short-term trends or changes in the performance of an investment.
+Both cumulative performance and discrete performance can be useful for evaluating an investment's performance.
+Cumulative performance can provide a long-term perspective on an investment's performance, while discrete performance can help identify short-term trends or changes in its performance.

 3.3

-There are a number of ways to breakdown the holdings in an investment portfolio.
+There are several ways to break down the holdings in an investment portfolio.
 Here are a few common methods:

 Asset allocation

-This refers to the mix of different types of investments in the portfolio, such as stocks, bonds, cash, and other assets.
-An investor's asset allocation may vary depending on their financial goals, risk tolerance, and other factors.
+This refers to the mix of portfolio investment types, such as stocks, bonds, cash, and other assets.
+An investor's asset allocation may vary depending on financial goals, risk tolerance, and other factors.

 Geographical diversification

 This refers to the distribution of investments across different regions or countries.
-This can help to spread risk and potentially improve the overall performance of the portfolio.
+This can help spread risk and potentially improve the portfolio's overall performance.

 Sector diversification

-This refers to the distribution of investments across different sectors of the economy, such as technology, healthcare, finance, and so on.
-This can help to reduce the impact of any specific sector-specific risks on the portfolio.
+This refers to the distribution of investments across different economic sectors, such as technology, healthcare, finance, and so on.
+This can help reduce the impact of specific sector-specific risks on the portfolio.

 Investment style

-Some investors may also breakdown their portfolio holdings by investment style, such as value, growth, or income.
-This can help to better understand the underlying characteristics of the portfolio and how it is likely to perform in different market environments.
+Some investors may also break down their portfolio holdings by investment style, such as value, growth, or income.
+This can help them better understand the portfolio's underlying characteristics and how it is likely to perform in different market environments.

 3.4